Lorenzo Kom'boa Ervin

-Lorenzo Kom'boa Ervin (born 1947) is an American writer, activist, and black anarchist.
+Lorenzo Kom'boa Ervin (born March 30, 1947) is an American writer, activist, and Black anarchist.
 He is a former member of the Black Panther Party and Concerned Citizens for Justice.
 He was born in Chattanooga, Tennessee, and has lived in Memphis, Tennessee, since 2010.

 Youth and early activism

-When he was 12, Ervin joined the NAACP youth group and participated in the sit-in protests that helped end racial segregation in Chattanooga.
+Ervin was born Lorenzo Edward Ervin, Jr., on March 30, 1947.
+He joined the NAACP youth group when he was 12 and participated in the sit-in protests that helped end racial segregation in Chattanooga.
 He was drafted during the Vietnam War and served in the army for two years, where he became an anti-war activist.
 In 1967 he joined the Student Nonviolent Coordinating Committee and, a short time later, the Black Panther Party.

 Hijacking and incarceration

 In February 1969, Ervin hijacked a plane to Cuba to evade prosecution for allegedly trying to kill a Ku Klux Klan leader.
 While in Cuba, and then Czechoslovakia, Ervin became disillusioned with state socialism.
-After the US government was unable to obtain his extradition, Ervin was turned over to US authorities by Cuba and he was arrested upon being returned to the U.S. in September 1969.
+After the US government was unable to obtain his extradition, Ervin was turned over to U.S. authorities by Cuba, and he was arrested upon being returned to the U.S. in September 1969.
 Ervin was charged with two counts of airline hijacking in the US District Court for the State of Georgia.
 A jury convicted Ervin of both counts, for which presiding Federal District Judge Albert Henderson imposed a sentence of life imprisonment, after the jury declined to recommend the death sentence sought by the prosecutor.
-Ervin was the first person ever to receive a life sentence for an aircraft hijacking under U.S. law.
+Ervin was the first person to receive a life sentence for an aircraft hijacking under U.S. law.
 Previously, the most severe sentence imposed for the offense had been 25 years imprisonment.

 Ervin first learned about anarchism while in prison in the late 1970s.
 He read numerous anarchist books, and his case was adopted by the Anarchist Black Cross, a political prisoner support organization.
-While in prison, Ervin authored several anarchist pamphlets, including Anarchism and the Black Revolution, which has been reprinted many times and is considered his best-known work.
+While in prison, Ervin authored several anarchist pamphlets, including the book Anarchism and the Black Revolution, which has been reprinted many times (most recently in 2021 by Pluto Press) and is considered his best-known work.

 Eventually, Ervin's legal challenges and an international campaign led to his release from prison after 15 years.